Decumulation

 - Optimal Retirement Income Sourcing: The transition from accumulation to decumulation is a critical phase for clients, involving significant decisions about income sourcing and sequencing in retirement.
 Various considerations arise, such as annuitization timing, Social Security, Roth conversions, required minimum distributions, and more.
 Relying solely on the “4% Rule” is inadequate for this task.

-How Does LifeYield Help You Develop and Communicate a Decumulation Plan?
+How Does SEI LifeYield Help You Develop and Communicate a Decumulation Plan?

 Quantifying Tax Efficiency